thorchain/Yggdrasil-protocol/docs/whitepaper-en.md

 ### Overview

 Public blockchains traditionally scale very well in terms of the number of nodes supported.
 However, there generally are severe limitations in terms of transaction throughput scalability.
-Ethereum, for example, supports approximately 15 transactions per second.
+[Ethereum]( https://www.ethereum.org/), for example, supports approximately 15 transactions per second.
 Considering that all transactions and their associated state changes have to be processed by all nodes, this limitation is not surprising.
 Poor blockchain scalability in terms of transaction throughput is probably one of the two most limiting factors holding back the development of large-scale decentralized applications.
 The second factor, transaction cost, is related to transaction throughput, as cost should go down once transactions are not competing for scarce bandwidth.
 THORChain is a blockchain purposely built with scalability in mind and implements several measures to guarantee high transaction throughput.
 The main use case targeted by THORChain is the implementation of a decentralized cryptocurrency exchange.
 The platform architecture is based on a multi-chain solution, allowing multiple sidechains to settle on a root chain, called MerkleChain.
-MerkleChain stores the root hashes of the sides chains’ transactions Merkle trees.
+MerkleChain stores the root hashes of the sides chains’ transactions [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree ).
 Each sidechain represents a token, with a separate mempool.
 However, as all token chains share the same global address space, inter-side-chain communication is trivial, and transactions can always be found.
-Consensus in THORChain is achieved using a delegated Proof of Stake protocol with 100 validator nodes per validator set that reaches consensus using a pBFT voting protocol.
+Consensus in THORChain is achieved using a delegated Proof of Stake protocol with 100 validator nodes per validator set that reaches consensus using a [pBFT voting protocol](http://pmg.csail.mit.edu/papers/osdi99.pdf )[1].
 Validator nodes are chosen according to the number of coins staked.
 Built-in reward and penalty mechanisms guarantee correct validator behavior at the protocol level.
 Malicious actors can also be evicted and replaced by a node from a queue of backup validators.
 The focus of this paper is on sharding.
 Traditionally this method of scaling has received little attention due to its complexity and trustful nature of cross-shard transfers.
 Currently, only Ethereum and Cosmos appear to be pursuing similar solutions.
 That said, sharding is the only base-layer scaling solution which reduces the requirements of individual validators.
 The trust-full nature of sharding is that in cross-chain transfers it is not possible to be sure that the crediting and debiting of funds is done appropriately without validating other shards.
 While it is always safe to send tokens to another shard (worst case scenario is they don't credit it), receiving tokens from another shard risks inflating the overall money supply if they have not properly debited the sent tokens on their shard.
 In order to completely minimize trust, each validator must be responsible for every shard.
 Of course, this removes the benefits of sharding entirely.
 We propose a solution that is a better balance between the fundamental trade-offs in sharding solutions.
 In what remains of this paper, we will provide some further background on blockchain scalability and sharding, before detailing THORChain’s approach.

 ## Sharding
 ### Blockchain Scalability
 Scaling is perhaps the most pressing concern for current blockchain technologies.
 Scalability involves a number of trade-offs.
-Ethereum’s co-founder Vitalik Buterin describes the scalability trade-off as a trilemma between scalability, security, and decentralization (Figure 1).
+Ethereum’s co-founder Vitalik Buterin describes the scalability trade-off as a [trilemma](https://github.com/ethereum/wiki/wiki/Sharding-FAQ) between scalability, security, and decentralization (Figure 1).
 This basically means, that in order to optimize a blockchain for scalability, either security or decentralization needs to be relaxed.

 <img align="center" src="https://github.com/thorchain/Yggdrasil-Protocol/blob/master/docs/images/scalability-trilemma.png" width="400" height="215" />

-_Figure: Scalability Trilemma_
+_Figure1 : Scalability Trilemma_

-This can be seen in third-generation blockchains focusing on scalability, such as EOS reducing the number of validators to a mere 21, thereby introducing a risk of centralization.
+This can be seen in third-generation blockchains focusing on scalability, such as [EOS](https://eos.io/ ) reducing the number of validators to a mere 21, thereby introducing a risk of centralization.
 Scaling proposals can be classified into two categories:
 Off-chain scaling consists in second-layer solutions that execute a number of transactions off the blockchain and use the blockchain's ledger for occasional settlement.
-By doing so, the requirement for sequential consistency is relaxed.
-Bitcoin’s Lightning and Ethereum’s Raiden network fall into this category.
+By doing so, the requirement for sequential consistency [2] is relaxed.
+Bitcoin’s [Lightning](https://lightning.network/ ) and Ethereum’s [Raiden Network](https://raiden.network/ ) fall into this category.
-On-chain scaling solutions may entail modifying the consensus protocol, such as THORChain’s own model, in which a number of validators are chosen from a pool of staking nodes to execute an efficient variant of the Practical Byzantine Fault Tolerance protocol to greatly improve transaction throughput and achieve very low-latency block finality.
+On-chain scaling solutions may entail modifying the consensus protocol, such as THORChain’s own model, in which a number of validators are chosen from a pool of staking nodes to execute an efficient variant of the Practical Byzantine Fault Tolerance [3] protocol to greatly improve transaction throughput and achieve very low-latency block finality.
 Other on-chain approaches include tweaking certain blockchain parameters, for example, Bitcoin Cash’s block size increase.
 In between the two extremes are solutions that split up the blockchain into manageable pieces, in order to reduce the load on individual nodes.
-This split can be done vertically along application specific divides, as in the side-chain approach (Lisk, Plasma) or THORChain’s multi-chain solution.
+This split can be done vertically along application specific divides, as in the side-chain approach ([Lisk](https://lisk.io/), [Plasma](https://plasma.io/)[4]) or [THORChain’s multi-chain solution]().
 It can also be done horizontally, through sharding.
-In what follows we describe the

 ### Sharding Background
 Sharding is a technique common in distributed data management systems.
 In databases, tables are split horizontally across rows into different shards.
 Different shards are stored by different nodes to spread the load.